 Rent Increase Controls

-Increases limited to once per year via formal notice procedures, with stronger tenant rights to challenge excessive rises.
+Increases limited to once per year via formal notice procedures.

 Stronger Property Standards